hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 # Data Wrangling with MongoDB

 This repository is a semester project for a class IM_DMDB, all scripts are coded in Python 3.
-Goal of this project is to visualize restaurants on a map from a dirty .tsv file.
+The goal of this project is to visualize restaurants on a map from a dirty .tsv file.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hrdlickajan/dmdb_restaurants/master/img/map.png">